Lock Picking Tools: The Ultimate Guide

 There are many lock picking tools that you may want to get in your journey in Locksport.
 The most obvious ones you will start with will be some lock picks; this will most likely be in the form of a lock pick kit.

 Once you get started, there are some other items you may want to get your hands on, like practice locks, a vise, a disassembly kit, a pining tray, and more.
-This is not to mention other types of picks like a disc detainer pick, dimple picks, tubular pick, and more.
+This is not to mention other types of picks like disc detainer picks, dimple picks, tubular picks, and more.

 But let’s start by looking at some standard lock pick sets and the types of lock picks you will find in them.

 There are many types of lockpicks for all the varieties of locks you will find worldwide.
-The most common locks, pin tumbler, wafer, disc detainer, dimple, tubular, and others, all have lock picks specifically designed to pick them.
+The most common locks, pin tumblers, wafer locks, disc detainer locks, dimple locks, tubular locks, and more, all have lock picks specifically designed to pick them.

 Being the most common type of lock found in the world and the most common type to be picked, there are more tools for pin tumbler locks than for any other.
 They are also where most people will start lock picking as they are the easiest to train on and have a wide range of difficulty levels.